cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 <!-- Let's say you don't feel like going full code-cowboy and trying to fix an issue -->
 <!-- on your production or staging environment. -->
 Let's say you have a bug or error on your `production` or `staging` environment.
-If you don't feel like going full code-cowboy right off the bat, you can use the `-e` flag to specify a specifc environment you would like to start your console with.
+If you don't feel like going full code-cowboy right off the bat, you can use the `-e` flag to specify a specific environment you would like to start your console with.

-You obviously wont have access to the DB data, but being able to check environment variables and specific configs for different environments is a big help.
+You obviously wont have access to the DB data, but being able to check environment variables and specific configurations for different environments is a big help.

 Sidenote: Using the Rails encrypted credentials makes this a much easier